suffolklibraries/sljekyll/_recurrents/mildenhall-get-crafting.md

 ---
-recurrent-title: "Get Crafting: craft activities for adults. £2 per session including all materials and refreshments - five spaces only, please contact the library on the day for availability"
+recurrent-title: "Get Crafting: craft activities for adults"
+recurrent-description: "£2 per session including all materials and refreshments.
+Five spaces only, please contact the library on the day for availability."
 recurrent-day: first and third Friday of the month
 recurrent-times: 1400-1600
 recurrent-location: mildenhall-library